Fight Traffic Ticket in HawaiiPage OverviewSUMMARY: How to Fight a Traffic Ticket in Hawaii

 - Your contact information, including your mailing or physical address; your telephone number; and your e-mail address.

 Rescheduling or Postponing Your Hearing

 The Hawaii State Judiciary website provides a Court Forms by Circuit section.
-From this section, you can access the Form 1D-P-1300, or Motion to Continue or Advance Court Date form, for your district.
+From this section, you can access the forms required to reschedule or postpone your hearing, if required.
 You or your attorney can use this form to request a postponement or ask if your hearing date can be moved up.

-Generally, drivers charged with traffic infractions choose to hire traffic ticket lawyers to help them fight their tickets in court or obtain plea bargains with lesser penalties.
+Generally, if you're charged with a Hawaii traffic infraction, you can choose to hire a traffic ticket lawyer to help fight your ticket in court or obtain a plea bargain with lesser penalties.

-Drivers charged with traffic crimes, however, typically have much more at stake and hire attorneys to help them prove their innocence or avoid severe penalties (such as jail time, license suspension and revocation, and extreme fines).
-Some drivers charged with traffic crimes might even find themselves in situations that call for court-appointed attorneys if they can’t hire their own.
+If you're charged with traffic crimes in Hawaii, you will typically have much more at stake, so hiring a traffic attorney to help prove your innocence or avoid severe penalties (such as jail time, license suspension and revocation, and extreme fines) may be your best option.
+You may even find yourself in a situation that calls for court-appointed attorneys if you can't hire your own.